-Instructions for Administering All Units

-Using the labels on the edge of the page, open your test booklet to the first page of Unit (fill in the appropriate unit) and follow along while I read the directions.

-Today, you will take Unit (fill in the appropriate unit) of the (fill in the appropriate grade level) DC Science Assessment.
+SAY Using the labels on the edge of the page, open your test booklet to the first page of Section (fill in the appropriate section) and follow along while I read the directions.
+Today, you will take Section (fill in the appropriate section) of the (fill in the appropriate grade level) Science Assessment.
 To respond to the tasks on this test, you may be asked to review information in the form of text, images, data tables, and graphs.
 Analyze all the information and tasks carefully and then respond to each task.
 You may need to read across multiple pages to see all the information.
-You will be allowed to use a calculator for all units in this test.
+You will be allowed to use a calculator for all sections in this test.
 Some tasks require more than one response.
 You may look back at the information as often as necessary.
 For tasks that ask you to explain, describe, or answer in your own words, write your responses in the space provided.
 You may use scratch paper to organize your thinking before writing your response in the space provided.
 For tasks that ask you to fill in the blank spaces or write answers in the correct box, you may write the letter corresponding to the response or write the entire response in the blank space.
 If you do not know the answer to a question, you may select or compose an answer you think is the best response and go on to the next question.
-If you finish early, you may review your answers and any questions you did not answer in this unit ONLY.
+If you finish early, you may review your answers and any questions you did not answer in this section ONLY.
 Do not go past the stop sign.
 Finally, before beginning the test, please write your name on the top of the cover page and wait for the test administrator to inform you to turn the page.

-When you see a GO ON sign in your test booklet, you may go on to the next page.
-When you reach a STOP sign in your test booklet, do NOT go on until directed to do so.

-If you finish early and have completely checked your work, raise your hand and I will collect your test materials.
+SAYThis is the end of the directions in your test booklet.When you see a GO ON sign in your test booklet, you may go on to the next page.
+When you reach a STOP sign in your test booklet, do NOT go on until directed to do so.Examples of the GO ON and STOP signs are posted on the board.If you finish early and have completely checked your work, raise your hand and I will collect your test materials.
 Once I have collected your materials, you cannot get them back.